 ITEMS FROM HOME

-It is preferable that all money forwarded to school for field trips or fundraising be sent in the form of a check.
+It is preferable that all money forwarded to school for activities or fundraising be sent in the form of a check.
 (Checks are made payable to Forest Hill Jr.)

 EMERGENCY SCHOOL CLOSURE